 I’m not sure if my camper needs a companion, what should I do?

 Do you offer a transportation service?

-If your camper has different needs or a specific diagnosis, and you are unsure if they would require a companion for camp, please contact us by email at email@example.com as soon as possible.
+If your camper has diverse needs or a specific diagnosis such as autism or ADHD or any potential underlying symptoms that have not yet been identified and you are unsure if they would require a companion for camp, please contact us by email at firstname.lastname@example.org as soon as possible.
 We will do our best to help you determine whether your camper needs a companion or not.
 In any case, we still suggest completing the Request for Participation Package to provide us with comprehensive details about your camper’s needs, abilities, and strengths.

 We do not offer a transportation service.
 But please note, should your camper be coming to camp with adapted transportation, or any other transportation services, please ensure to communicate and coordinate this with the camp coordinator or inclusion specialist so your camper is greeted appropriately.